-- respect the rights and dignity of each other and of the staff and other helpers; - respect the rules of Burlington School. - Smoking is banned in all buildings at Burlington School and is only allowed within outdoor areas specifically designed for this practice. - All rules and safety/emergency procedures such as fire drills must be followed. - Participants in organised events are expected to attend all timetabled activities unless they have been granted specific leave of absence. - Inappropriate physical intimacy among participants is not permitted. - Serious incidents of misbehaviour such as fighting, racial/sexual abuse, damage to property, indecent language and failure to obey instructions will normally lead to expulsion from the activity and Burlington School.
+- respect the rights and dignity of each other and of the staff and other helpers; - respect the rules of Burlington School. - Smoking is banned in all areas at Burlington School. - All rules and safety/emergency procedures such as fire drills must be followed. - Participants in organised events are expected to attend all timetabled activities unless they have been granted specific leave of absence. - Inappropriate physical intimacy among participants is not permitted. - Serious incidents of misbehaviour such as fighting, racial/sexual abuse, damage to property, indecent language and failure to obey instructions will normally lead to expulsion from the activity and Burlington School.